 Not registered as a pesticide in Canada.
-Do not sell for pesticide uses in Canada.
 Other restrictions on use based on local, regional, or national regulations may exist and must be determined on a case-by-case basis.

 Chemical Family: Sodium Chlorite Solution

 SECTION 2.
 HAZARDS IDENTIFICATION

 OSHA REGULATORY STATUS: This material is considered hazardous by the OSHA Hazard Communication Standard (29 CFR 1910.1200).